- Planes can bank and turn quickly after takeoff because they’re advised to by air traffic control

 Banked turns are a part of aviation and they’re going to happen on every flight.
 As we’ve said, they’re typically short and the plane will return to level flight as quickly as possible.

-• Choosing a seat over the wings (or near to the centre of the plane): This is the most stable part of the aircraft.
+- Choosing a seat over the wings (or near to the centre of the plane): This is the most stable part of the aircraft.

-• Wear noise cancelling headphones: These can help to distract you from what’s happening outside the plane and reduce the impact on the vestibular system.
+- Wear noise cancelling headphones: These can help to distract you from what’s happening outside the plane and reduce the impact on the vestibular system.

-• Chew gum or a hard sweet: This can help to reduce the impact of pressure changes that can affect some travellers.
+- Chew gum or a hard sweet: This can help to reduce the impact of pressure changes that can affect some travellers.

-• Take a travel or motion sickness medication: Some flyers find taking a motion sickness medication can help.
+- Take a travel or motion sickness medication: Some flyers find taking a motion sickness medication can help.
 Always seek medical advice before taking anything to understand how it could react to other medications you are taking.

-Visit our Help Desk for some advice and download the Calm Flight Toolkit for some travel tips.
+For more tips on dealing with your fear of flying, visit the Help Desk for some advice and download the Calm Flight Toolkit for some travel tips.

 Please share this article with anyone who might benefit from it.